A wide range of investors may want to consider pharmaceutical ETFs as a way to stay informed about and invest in leaders in the industry.

 Created on May 5, 2006, the iShares US Pharmaceuticals ETF also tracks some of the top US pharma companies.
 In total, this ETF tracks 45 holdings with 64 percent being large cap-stocks, 20 percent being mid-cap stocks and 15 percent being divided between micro-cap and small-cap stocks.

-Its top holdings include Johnson & Johnson and Pfizer, each with weighings of over 20 percent, Elanco Animal Health (NYSE:ELAN) with over 5 percent weightage, Zoetis (NYSE:ZTS) with a 4.65 percent weightage and Merck with a 4.28 percent weightage.
+Its top holdings include Johnson & Johnson and Merck (NYSE:MRK), each with weighings of over 15 percent, Eli Lilly and Company with over 5 percent weightage and Zoetis (NYSE:ZTS) with a 4.89 percent weightage.

 3. SPDR S&P Pharmaceuticals ETF